 Making The Most Of The Strawman Process

-At this phase, your focus should be as much about the WHY behind your message as it is communicating it in an easily understood design.
+At this phase, your focus should be as much on the WHY behind your message as it is on communicating it in an easily understood design.
 The visual, headline, sub-headlines, and call-out points (such as bullet points) need to stand out so that all critical elements are seen in one “eyeful.”
 Every webpage should be treated as a print ad and structured accordingly.
 The creative copy and visuals should arrest a visitor’s attention just as it would stop a reader from flipping past your print ad in a magazine.
 Engage your potential customers immediately by making your point so simple and obvious that they don’t have to think about it to get it.
 Make it “light switch” easy and intuitive.
 Everything else on the page should support your BIG IDEA and your Call-To-Action next step.
 Anything extraneous should be removed.

 As you go thru the process of creating your strawman web page structure,